Many people have misconceptions about why physician assistant (PA) programs were developed and what the requirements are.

 Physician assistant programs were developed to help people who already have a wealth of practical health-care experience to upgrade their skills and credentials.
 The first population was medics returning from military service, but the list soon expanded to include paramedics, EMTs, certified nursing assistants, and more.

-The average person admitted to PA school has roughly 8000 hours of experience (that's four years full time!).
+The average person admitted to PA school has roughly 4000 hours of clinical experience, usually paid (that's two years full time!).
 Of course, since that's the average, some get in with less, but you really need at least the equivalent of a year full-time to be a competitive applicant.
 The typical number of hours for someone accepted in to medical school is more like 200.

 The PA track takes advantage of this experience by not requiring residencies in order to practice, and by a shorter time in professional school.
 (On the other hand, a PA's entire caree has some similarities to a medical residency, since they will work under the supervision of a physician.)